emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

 Automation
 ------

-As described in the section above, Analyzers can only be configured using the Web interface and their associated configuration is stored in the underlying Elasticsearch database.
-However, the Energy SOAR Automation appplication configuration is stored in the `/etc/energysoar-automation/application.conf` file.
+Analyzers can only be configured using the Web interface and their associated configuration is stored in the underlying Logserver database.
+However, the Energy SOAR Automation application configuration is stored in the `/etc/cortex/application.conf` file.

 Database
 ^^^^^^^^

+Energy SOAR Automation by default utilize the Energy Logserver data node 7.8+ search engine to store persistent data.
+This is prefered method used during non interactive instalation.

-Energy SOAR Automation can utilize the Elasticsearch 7.x search engine to store persistent data, but its use is not mandatory.
+Energy SOAR Automation can also utilize the Elasticsearch 7.x search engine to store persistent data, but its use is not mandatory.
 Elasticsearch is not part of the Energy SOAR Automation package.
 It must be installed and configured as a standalone instance which can be located on the same machine.